 25 A two-ring SERCOS module was specified in SERCOS setup but the module is a one-ring SERCOS module.
-26 Invalid PRB or INDX input on the SCA_PBIT or SCA_RFIT function blocks or invalid OPTN input on the SCA_RFIT function block.
-27 Either the setup data was configured for an MMC but the CPU is a PiC or the setup data was configured for a PiC but the CPU is an MMC.
+26 Invalid PRB input on the SCA_PBIT or SCA_RFIT function blocks or invalid OPTN input on the SCA_RFIT function block.
+27 The SERCOS setup data was configured for a different CPU (PiC, MMC, or MMC for PC).
+28 The SERCOS ring is not currently halted in phase 2.
+SERCOS Setup may not have specified "Pause after Phase 2".
 30 The drive status word (bit 13=1) indicates an error.
 31 An E-stop condition exists for this axis in the PiC900.
 32 Incorrect phase number, contact Giddings & Lewis.
 33 Incorrect address error, contact Giddings & Lewis.
 34 Incorrect AT number error, contact Giddings & Lewis.
 35 Variable 48 is set to 1 and you attempt to close the loop 36 OPTN input is invalid.
 48 Service channel not ready when attempt to send/receive non-cyclic data 49 No data to send or receive 50 The value of the .SIZE member of the TASK input structure does not match the byte count in the SERCOS module.
-51 The value of the .SIZE member of the MAIN input structure does not match the byte count in the SERCOS module.
+51 The value of the .SIZE member of the MAIN input structure does not match the 0. byte count in the SERCOS module.
 65 Error occurred calculating when MDT should occur.
 66 Error occurred calculating when drive data valid.
 67 Error occurred calculating when feedback data valid.
 68 Error occurred calculating total time required for communication cycle.
 69 Error occurred calculating cyclic data memory for SERCON processor.
 70 Error occurred calculating cyclic data memory for internal memory map.
 71 Error occurred calculating service channel memory map.
 72 Incorrect ring error, contact Giddings & Lewis.
 73 Incorrect AT count error, contact Giddings & Lewis.
 74 CPU on SERCOS module has too many tasks during update.
 128 Slave error occurred.
 Read SERR output to identify error.
 The SLV output indi- cates the slave number.
 136 Slave will not respond in phase 1.
 The SLV output indicates the slave number.
 144 Procedure command error - The slave number can be viewed at the SLV output and the IDN number at the IDN output.

-This busy error may occur if the SC_INIT function is not one-shotted and a second store operation is attempted before the first one is done.
+^{}This busy error may occur if the SC_INIT function is not one-shotted and a second store operation is attempted before the first one is done.